WuphonsReach/KSP-StockAntennaBalance/README.md

 - DTS-M1 = 707Mm (99% at Minmus)
 - Comm HG-55 = 1.58Gm
 - Comm 88-88 or HG-5 = 5Gm (17% at Eve's closest approach)

+For the Mun and Minmus, I move any contract satellites out to 2.2Mm (Mun) or 2.0Mm (Minmus) circular orbits after the contract is completed.
+These orbits can then be fiddled to give you better coverage of the moon's surface.

 ### RA-2 Relay Antenna or DSN Level 2 @ Kerbin